amulchapla/AI-Conversational-Copilot/README.md

-# Azure AI (including Azure OpenAI) - powered Conversational Copilot
+# Conversation Copilot with Multimodal Azure AI

-AI powered Conversational copilot is a web-based app that enables you to simulate Agent-Customer interactions (in any line of business) and shows the power of Azure AI to augment the human and acts as a very effective copilot.
-App uses Azure Speech, Azure OpenAI GPT-4 and other AI capabilities to power the copilot experience.
+AI powered Conversational copilot is a web-based app that enables you to simulate Agent-Customer interactions (in any line of business) and shows the power of multimodal Azure AI to augment the human and acts as a very effective copilot.
+App uses Azure Speech, Azure OpenAI GPT-4 (including GPT Vision) and other AI capabilities to power the copilot experience.

-This solution component provides real-time transcription and analysis of a call to improve the customer experience by exctracting custom business insights and providing real-time conversation assistance.
-This solution can help with agent-assist and virtual agents use cases.
+Customer Interactions using multimodal Azure AI
+* This solution shows a customer interaction where it intercepts voice, text and image data in real-time to power a better and more efficient experience.
+* The real-time pattern presented here can be applied to many business use cases to expedite business insights as well as help make faster business decisions.
+* The same pattern could be used to drive earlier actions for example for customer churn & upsell opportunities.

 Key technical components of this part of the accelerator are:
-    * Transcription of live audio stream using Azure Speech Service
+    * Transcription of live audio stream using Azure AI Speech Service
+    * Real-time conversation analysis to provide live guidance (for agent assistance/coaching)
+    * Image analysis using GPT-4 Vision to extract key information from images
+    * Conversation summarization using Azure OpenAI Service
     * Entity extraction + PII detection and redaction using Azure Language Service
-    * Real-time conversation analysis (against desired conversation template) to provide live agent assistance/coaching
-    * Conversation summarization using Azure OpenAI Service
     * Extract business insights & conversation details using Azure OpenAI Service

-This sample simulates call center intelligence in real-time using Azure AI services.
-It uses Azure Speech SDK to capture audio from a microphone and convert it to text.
-The text is then sent to Azure Language service to extract entities, key phrases, and detect+ redact PII information.
-The data is then displayed in a web page in real-time using streaming pattern.

-In parallel, transcript text is sent to Azure OpenAI service to perform live analysis of the conversation and provide real-time guidance to the agent.
-This could be useful for agent coaching, compliance, upsell and other use cases.
-Live insights are presented to the agent's UI so it can be used to better serve customer.

-Once the call is completed, the transcript is sent to Azure OpenAI service to summarize the call.
-Azure OpenAI service is also used to parse raw call transcript and extract key business information using domain specific prompts.
-The data is then displayed in a web page UI.

-This sample shows design pattern examples for authentication token exchange and management, as well as capturing audio from a microphone for speech-to-text conversions.
+This solution can help with agent-assist and virtual agents use cases.
+The pattern could be used to drive better digital experiences for customers and employees leveraging GPT-4 model's ability to understand long-form text, images and ability to reason across the diverse data input.

-Below diagram depicts key components and API/communication used in this sample
+Below architecture diagram shows the key components of this solution.
 <img src="common/images/ai-conversation-copilot-techarch.png" align="center" />

-This sample uses Express.js backend framework which allows you to make http calls from any front end.
-ReactJS is used for frontend app. *NOTE*: This sample is only using the Azure Speech SDK - it does not use Azure Bot Service and Direct Line Speech channel.
+The sample has two runtime components:

-* **ai-conversational-copilot-apibackend**: `ai-conversational-copilot-apibackend` is an Express-based backend API app.
-Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-It facilitates the rapid development of Node based web applications.
+* **ai-conversational-copilot-apibackend** is an Express-based backend API app.
+It orchestrates calls to multiple Azure AI services (Azure OpenAI, Azure Speech, Azure Language) and provides a single API endpoint for the frontend webapp to consume.

-* **ai-conversational-copilot-webfrontend**: `ai-conversational-copilot-webfrontend` is a React-based web UI.
-React.js often referred to as React or ReactJS is a JavaScript library responsible for building a hierarchy of UI components or in other words, responsible for the rendering of UI components.
-It provides support for both frontend and server-side.
+* **ai-conversational-copilot-webfrontend** is a React-based web UI.
+This is a frontend webapp that has UI rendering components and also calls the backend API to get real-time insights from Azure AI services.

 ## Prerequisites

 1. This article assumes that you have an Azure account.
 If you don't have an Azure account and subscription, [try the Azure account for free](https://azure.microsoft.com/en-us/free/search/).
 2. Create a [Azure Speech resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) in the Azure portal.
 3. Create a [Azure Language resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) in the Azure portal.
 4. Create a [Azure OpenAI resource](https://portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=microsoft_openai_tip#create/Microsoft.CognitiveServicesOpenAI?WT.mc_id=academic-84928-cacaste) in the Azure portal.
 Note: OpenAI is currently in preview and is not available in all regions.
 You can check the [OpenAI documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/openai/overview?WT.mc_id=academic-84928-cacaste) for more information.
-This app is using Azure OpenAI Completion API and Chat API.
-So you will need to create model deployments for completion API and Chat API.
+This app is using Azure OpenAI Completion API, Chat API & GPT-4 Vision.
+So you will need to create model deployments for completion API, Chat API and GPT-4 Vision.
 5. Install [Node.js](https://nodejs.org/en/download/) on your laptop to run the frontend and backend apps on your local machine.

 ## How to Setup and Run this real-time solution component